Hi! I'm Stephen Rubio, and I'm a video game technical designer / gameplay programmer.

-I currently work as a Software Engineer at FormFast Inc. in St. Louis, Missouri.
-I write a blog on game design and narrative structure, So We Became Artists.
-Some of my favorites pieces are By Will and Wits Alone, a piece on survival themed games and genre, Massive Effect, a three-part series I wrote on the Mass Effect games, and Blurring the Line, an essay on Spec Ops - The Line and game violence.
+I also write a blog on game design and narrative structure, So We Became Artists.
+Some of my favorites pieces are By Will and Wits Alone, a piece on survival themed games and genre, Massive Effect, a three-part series on the Mass Effect games, and The Mirror's Edge Legacy, a deep dive into the Mirror's Edge games and their influence on first-person movement systems.

 You can email me at firstname.lastname@example.org.